dmfrancisco/escrito/README.md

 ## Installation

+First make sure you have a working copy of [Node.js](http://nodejs.org/) and [npm](http://npmjs.org/) (the node package manager).

-If you want to install escrito, you'll need coffee.
+To install escrito you'll need coffee.

     npm install -g coffee-script